susanw1/zscript/docs/tutorial/concepts.md

 ##### Locking

-Locking is a mildly advanced feature which allows multiple Zcode executors to access (slow) independent devices in parallel.
-On advanced devices, it's possible to run many Zcode executors at once, (eg Zscript and interrupt notifications), and by default, no two command sequences can be being executed simultaneously.
+Locking is a mildly advanced feature which allows multiple Zscript executors to access (slow) independent devices in parallel.
+On advanced devices, it's possible to run many Zscript executors at once, (eg Zscript and interrupt notifications), and by default, no two command sequences can be being executed simultaneously.
 If you have a device with, say, several I2C buses that you need to poll, it is useful to be able to run the commands actually in parallel, whilst still requiring that any one bus is only accessed by one of those executors at any one time.

 If a command sequence starts with a `'%'` sign (eg `%1 Z52`), it indicates that the executor will proceed only when the specified exclusion locks are free, grabbing them before executing and releasing them afterwards.
 The locks are represented by a bit-set of flags, and by default a command sequence without any `'%'` will only run if all locks are free (ie it defaults to a highly defensive and exclusive `%ffff`).
 A command preceded by `%0000` (abbreviated to just `%`) translates to "just run, ignore locks".